foundry-vtt-community/wiki.js/development/api/sockets.md

 By default, direct sockets are emitted to *every* client, and it is the responsibility of the handler to perform any necessary filtering.
 By contrast, queries are always targeted, from one user to another, and so any mass-message system will need to call query each user separately.
 The upside is that each of those queries is its own promise that is fully and properly awaited for response by the queried user, unlike direct sockets which only returns a promise that confirms receipt by the *server*.

-It's also worth noting that direct sockets do not have any built-in permission controls, while queries have the `QUERY_USER` permission which is available to all players by default.
+It's also worth noting that direct sockets do not have any built-in permission controls, while queries have the `QUERY_USER` permission which is available to all players by default but can be taken away by stricter GMs.

 ---